MicrosoftDocs/Dynamics-365-Operations.es-es/hr/includes/banner.md

 > [!IMPORTANT]
-> Esto es la documentación de Microsoft Dynamics 365 for Operations en docs.microsoft.com.
-Estamos migrando aquí nuestro contenido de la wiki de ayuda de Dynamics 365 for Operations.
+> Este tema se aplica a Dynamics 365 for Talent (versión preliminar), Dynamics 365 for Finance and Operations, Enterprise Edition y Dynamics 365 for Operations.